jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41118-custom-workspaces.md

 currently - `label 'something'` is in fact just a shortcut for `label { label 'something' }` behind the scenes.

+In order to address the ugliness of `label { label 'something'; customWorkspace 'some/path' }`, we will add an additional `@Symbol` to the `label` agent type, `node`.
+It'll be fully compatible with `label` - either can be used interchangeably.
+But the JSON and Groovy parsers will automatically switch from `label` to `node` if it's used with multiple options, i.e., in the block form.
+This will result in it not mattering at all what symbol the editor is using, because it will serialize out as `node` when it's got a block no matter what.

 #### Alternatives

 Perhaps the best alternative to `agent` configuration would be